sutrolabs/census-docs/destinations/asana.md

 ### 1. Connect Asana

-* Once you are in Census, navigate to [Connections](https://app.getcensus.com/connections)
+* Once you are in Census, Navigate to [Destinations](https://app.getcensus.com/destinations)
-* Click the Add Service button
+* Click the New Destination button
 * Select Asana in the list

 You will be redirected to a page to log in to Asana to authorize access to your account.
 Once you sign in, you'll see a page like the image below, confirming you want to authorize Census.